-Up to 6 credits of graduate coursework may be considered for transfer to UMGC graduate degree programs that do not require CBR 600, DCL 600M, DCL 600T, or PRO 600, if the credits were earned at an approved institution and if they are applicable to your program of study.
-Up to 3 graduate credits may be accepted in transfer for a graduate certificate program.
+Up to 6 credits of graduate coursework may be considered for transfer to UMGC graduate degree programs that do not require CBR 600, DCL 600M, or DCL 600T, if the credits were earned at a UMGC-approved accredited college or university and if they are applicable to your program of study.
+Up to 6 graduate credits may be accepted in transfer for a graduate certificate program.
+The MBA program does not accept transfer credit.

-UMGC may accept more than the usual maximum of 6 credits toward a degree program (or 3 credits for a certificate program) based on agreements with third parties.
+UMGC may accept more than the usual maximum of 12 credits toward a degree program (or 6 credits for a certificate program) based on agreements with third parties.